 The first novel in the saga, “A Few Good Elves,” was my entry in National Novel Writing Month 2011, a contest in which participants are challenged to write 50 000 words in the 30 days of November.
 I succeeded in meeting the challenge.
 I tried again with “Brothers in Arms” in 2012, but because I wasn’t able to start until halfway through the month due to a deadline for my non-fiction book, “The Witch’s Eight Paths of Power,” this time I was not successful.
-“Brothers in Arms” is still in progress, however.
-I redeemed myself in 2013 when I was a winner with the first part of “Sable’s Privateers.”
+“Brothers in Arms” is still in progress, however, I redeemed myself in 2013 when I was a winner with the first part of “Sable’s Privateers.”

-About the Spelljammer® Universe
+About the Toy Soldier Universe

-For those unfamiliar, Spelljammer® is a fantasy setting that combines high seas swashbuckling adventure with Star Trek® style space travel, “seeking out new life and new civilizations, boldly going where no one has gone before.”
-Flying ships sail into the stars with their own laws of magical physics (such as the magical helms that power the ships through the spellcasting power of the helmsmen, which also create their own “gravity planes”; also, any body in space is said to carry its own “air envelope;” how much air, and how long it lasts, depends on the size of the body, so you don’t need airlocks and decompression is not a concern.)
+The Toy Soldier Saga takes place in a fantasy setting that combines high seas swashbuckling adventure with space opera, “seeking out new life and new civilizations, boldly going where no one has gone before.”
+Flying ships sail into the stars with their own laws of magical physics (such as the magical helms that power the ships through the spellcasting power of the helmsmen, which also create their own “gravity wells”; also, any body in space is said to carry its own “etheric membrane” that holds in its air; how much air, and how long it lasts, depends on the size of the body, so you don’t need airlocks and decompression is not a concern.)
 If you have seen the animated film “Treasure Planet” (Disney 2002, or the recent re-release on Blu-ray with updated graphics that’ll blow your mind) then you have some idea of how this works.

+The Toy Soldier Saga is inspired by the Spelljammer® fantasy setting of Dungeons & Dragons.
 For more information, you may wish to check out Beyond the Moons, the official Spelljammer® website.
 Or if you’d like a good laugh, combined with an excellent explanation of the setting, read this blog.
 Also of interest is Jeff Grubb’s (the developer’s) secret history of Spelljammer.